|Policy Number||NYSF Policy 1.0|

 However, we may need to collect proof of your vaccination status for the purpose of enrolling you in a specific in-person event if the host, content providers, or relevant state government requires attendees to be vaccinated.

 If you do not consent to providing your vaccination status, you may not be able to enrol in that event.

 Where required, we will share your vaccination status with our hosts.

 NYSF endeavours to offer digital alternatives to all in-person events, which can be attended by program participants who are not vaccinated or those who are unable to provide proof of vaccination, should vaccination be required by the federal government, the relevant state/territory, or the premises where the event is located.

 Any person attending an in-person program event who fails to follow this policy and any further directives relating to this policy may be asked to leave the event and return home.

 If you need to contact the NYSF about this policy:

-You can discuss this policy with the NYSF by emailing us at firstname.lastname@example.org.
-You should also refer to your NYSF agreement for information about how COVID may affect your attendance at your program.
+You can discuss this policy with the NYSF via firstname.lastname@example.org.
+You should also refer to your NYSF agreement for information about how COVID-19 may affect your attendance at the program.